digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/guides/wildcard_certificates.md

 orders.acme.cert-manager.io           2021-10-20T09:13:18Z
 ```

+Now that `Cert-Manager` is installed and working properly, next it's time to configure required `CRDs` to tell it how to fetch `TLS` certificates from a known `CA` such as `Let's Encrypt`.

 ## Configuring Wildcard Certificates via Cert-Manager

 `Cert-Manager` relies on `three` important `CRDs` to issue certificates from a `Certificate Authority` (such as `Let's Encrypt`):